sanika79/Sentence-Transformers-and-Multi-task-Learning/README.md

 The rationale behind these choices.

+The training strategy when applying transfer learning to BERT models involves fine-tuning the pre-trained model on the downstream task.
+Key decisions include whether to freeze the lower layers of BERT, how to structure the task-specific head, and how to tune the learning rate.
+Regularization techniques and careful monitoring of validation performance are crucial for successful fine-tuning.

 Task 4: Layer-wise Learning Rate Implementation (BONUS) Implement layer-wise learning rates for the multi-task sentence transformer.
 Explain the rationale for the